-Going Solar Is on the Rise
+Going solar is on the rise

+Step 1: Education yourself.
+Study solar systems and evaluate your energy consumption history.
+This will give you an idea of what type of system will work best for your location, and the size and cost of the system.Step 1: Education yourself.
 Study solar systems and evaluate your energy consumption history.
 This will give you an idea of what type of system will work best for your location, and the size and cost of the system.

+Step 2: Choose your contractor.
 Contact several solar installation contractors.
 Columbia Water & Light maintains a list of solar contractors who meet our program requirements.
 It is important to ask the contractors for references, licenses, and certifications.

+Step 3: Review the parameters of the rebate program.
 Review the net metering and rebate guidelines with your contractor.

 A letter will be sent from Columbia Water & Light, approving your solar project and notifying you of the rebate funds reserved for your project.
 Projects not completed within six months of approval must be resubmitted and will lose their place in the rebate process.

+Step 5: Receive an electrical permit.
 After approval from Columbia Water & Light, your contractor must obtain an electrical permit from opens in a new windowCity of Columbia Building and Site Development.
 After the solar installation is complete, contact opens in a new windowCity of Columbia Building and Site Development to schedule a final code inspection for your electrical permit.
 Upon receiving electric code approval, contact Columbia Water & Light at (573) 441-5528 and schedule a rebate inspection.

+Step 6: Finalize your rebate.
 Your rebate will be finalized at the time of inspection by Columbia Water & Light staff.
 All invoices for the solar system, final approved code inspection and a copy of the insurance certificate, if required, must be submitted.
 If you were notified that your project was placed on a waiting list for rebate funds, the rebate will be processed as funds become available.